OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 # Notices

-Copyright (c) 2022 Open Banking Brasil Initial Structure.
+Copyright (c) 2022 Open Finance Brasil Initial Structure.

-The Open Banking Brasil Initial Structure (OBBIS) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty-free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OBBIS as the source of the material, but that such attribution does not indicate an endorsement by the OBBIS.
+The Open Finance Brasil Initial Structure (OFBIS) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty-free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OFBIS as the source of the material, but that such attribution does not indicate an endorsement by the OFBIS.

-The technology described in this specification was made available from contributions from various sources, including members of the OpenID Foundation, the Open Banking Brasil GT Security Working Group and others.
-Although the Open Banking Brasil Initial Structure has taken steps to help ensure that the technology is available for distribution, it takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this specification or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any independent effort to identify any such rights.
-The Open Banking Brasil Initial Structure and the contributors to this specification make no (and hereby expressly disclaim any) warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to this specification, and the entire risk as to implementing this specification is assumed by the implementer.
-The Open Banking Brasil Intellectual Property Rights policy requires contributors to offer a patent promise not to assert certain patent claims against other contributors and against implementers.
-The Open Banking Brasil Initial Structure invites any interested party to bring to its attention any copyrights, patents, patent applications, or other proprietary rights that may cover technology that may be required to practice this specification.
+The technology described in this specification was made available from contributions from various sources, including members of the OpenID Foundation, the Open Finance Brasil GT Security Working Group and others.
+Although the Open Finance Brasil Initial Structure has taken steps to help ensure that the technology is available for distribution, it takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this specification or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any independent effort to identify any such rights.
+The Open Finance Brasil Initial Structure and the contributors to this specification make no (and hereby expressly disclaim any) warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to this specification, and the entire risk as to implementing this specification is assumed by the implementer.
+The Open Finance Brasil Intellectual Property Rights policy requires contributors to offer a patent promise not to assert certain patent claims against other contributors and against implementers.
+The Open Finance Brasil Initial Structure invites any interested party to bring to its attention any copyrights, patents, patent applications, or other proprietary rights that may cover technology that may be required to practice this specification.

 ## Appendix A. Example Software Statement Assertion